 Don’t overstay in communal areas

-Lounges, kitchens, study areas = shared.
+Lounges, kitchens, and study areas are shared.
 Blocking space = annoyed roommates & unnecessary friction.

 Respect cultural & gender norms